lyshasilva/GreggBF/README.md

 2. ### `by_word.zip` ✅ **[Recommended]**
    - **Original, augmentation-free samples**, grouped by **class**
-   - the starting dataset for the source code
+   - The starting dataset for the source code
    - 139 classes x 27 participants

 3. ### `split-by_word.zip`